danielfrg/cookiecutter-pylib/README.md

 ## Features

-- versioneer
-- conda for dev envrionment
+- conda for dev environment
-- pytest for tests
+- `versioneer` to manage versions
-- Make for operations
+- `make` for operations
-- mkdocs for mkdocs
-- netlify structure for publishing the docs
+- `pytest` for tests
-- black, flake8 and isort for style checks
+- `black`, `flake8` and `isort` for style checks

 Defaults:

 - Apache License 2.0

+# TODO:

+- mkdocs for docs
+- test netlify structure for publishing the docs

 ## Usage